Elon Musk Says He Supports Democratic Presidential Candidate Andrew Yang, Claims UBI Is ‘Obviously Needed’

 “I support Andrew Yang.”

 Musks’ support isn’t surprising.
-Not only does Yang have close ties to Silicon Valley but his signature proposal is also a universal basic income (UBI) of $1,000 monthly for every American over the age of 18 to combat job losses due to automation.— a proposal Musk is open to.
-Per CNBC, Musk has said that he believes UBI could become necessary if artificial intelligence (AI) eventually displaces enough human jobs.
+Not only does Yang have close ties to Silicon Valley but his signature proposal is also a universal basic income (UBI) of $1,000 monthly for every American over the age of 18 to combat job losses due to automation.

+This is a proposal Musk is open to.
+Per CNBC, he has said he believes UBI could become necessary if artificial intelligence (AI) eventually displaces enough human jobs.

-“There is a pretty good chance we end up with a universal basic income, or something like that, due to automation,” Musk said “Yeah, I am not sure what else one would do.
+“There is a pretty good chance we end up with a universal basic income, or something like that, due to automation,” Musk said.
+“Yeah, I am not sure what else one would do.
 I think that is what would happen.”

-Not long after throwing support behind Yang, Musk responded to a tweet asking about UBI.
+Not long after throwing support behind Yang, Musk responded to a Twitter post asking about UBI.
 The 48-year-old said that it’s “obviously necessary.”

 Musk believes that AI is eventually going to leave humans behind.
 In response, he wants to create technology that merges humans with AI via his secretive Neuralink company.

-Per The Inquisitr, Musk wants to be able to implant internet-connected computers into human brains as early as next year.
+Per The Inquisitr, Musk aims to be able to implant internet-connected computers into human brains as early as next year.
 He believes the technology could help in the treatment of neurological diseases, including Alzheimer’s and Parkinson’s.

 In a few years, using a brain implant to control your devices could be as normal as wearing wireless earbuds is today https://t.co/CTIUcF6BjS